 For migrant workers, Golden Week is even more significant, as it’s the chance to head home from the industrial cities where they work.
 Distances are far, travel costs are extravagant and paid leave is rare, so for many, the two Golden Weeks are the only chance to see family each year.

 But leisure travel is huge, too.
 Since I’m from Hangzhou, a scenic town hugely popular as a tourist destination, I’ve seen first-hand how crazy Golden Week can get.
 During the first Golden Week, my family and I took a drive to West Lake, Hangzhou’s most famous attraction.
 Traffic barely moved, then we arrived only to find all the parking spaces taken up by tour buses.
 The scene before us was a sea of the backs of people’s heads moving as a close pack.
 But this didn’t deter my family over the years.
 In fact, the first time I took a plane was during Golden Week, for a trip to Beijing.
 It was fulfilment of a common dream among Chinese, that of seeing the capital.

-Today I live in Hong Kong, which doesn’t have Golden Week holidays, but every October I’m treated to the travel photos posted on social media by my friends living in mainland China.
+Today I live in Hong Kong, which doesn’t have Golden Week holidays, but every October I’m treated to the travel photos posted on social media by my friends living on the Chinese mainland.
 The pictures are from all over: Europe, North America, Africa, Thailand, the Philippines.
-Indeed, to avoid the crowds, more and more people are choosing to head overseas during the period; about six million mainland Chinese went abroad during Golden Week last year.
+Indeed, to avoid the crowds, more and more people are choosing to head overseas during the period; about six million travellers from the Chinese mainland went abroad during Golden Week last year.

 While it’s true that the holiday brings chaos, it’s really a love-hate thing.
 We curse Golden Week, but it hasn’t dimmed our passion for it – and when those seven days arrive, we absolutely live it up.